Amit-Gabay/Linux-Firewall/README.md

 * HTTP

 As part of the firewall's protection, I've implemented the following systems:
-* IPS (Intrusion Prevention System) for blocking HTTP exploits to the vulnerability: Pie-Register 3.7.1.4 RCE
+* IPS 🔎 (Intrusion Prevention System) for blocking HTTP exploits to the vulnerability: Pie-Register 3.7.1.4 RCE.
-* DLP system (Data Prevention System) which inspects HTTP / SMTP traffic, detects C source code and prevent its leakage.
+* DLP 💧 (Data Leak Prevention) system which inspects HTTP / SMTP traffic, detects C source code and prevent its leakage.

 ## Implementation